 To navigate using a compass without getting lost it is necessary to understand how they work.
-On this page we talk about the Earth's magnetic field, where true and magnetic north are and the effect of this variation on the compass onboard the aircraft.
-Navigating the aircraft by using only the magnetic compass, clock and sectional is not regularly done by every pilot these days, it is almost becoming a lost art with all these GPS driven EFIS navigation systems available.
+On this page we talk about the Earth's magnetic field, where true and magnetic north are located and the effect of their variation on the compass onboard the aircraft.
+Navigating the aircraft by using only the magnetic compass, clock and sectional is not regularly done by every pilot these days, and it is almost becoming a lost art with all these GPS driven EFIS navigation systems available.

-We are going to expand on that subject a little as I believe that basic flying by compass, map and clock should be the primary navigation method and be complemented by radio- and satellite navigation as these systems could even fail or be unserviceable at the time of your flight.
+We are going to expand on that subject a little as I believe that basic flying by compass, map and clock should be the primary navigation method and be complemented by radio- and satellite navigation as these systems could even fail or become unserviceable at the time of your flight.

-We all know that nothing is perfect and so is the magnetic compass, it suffers from a number of peculiar effects which influence the way it operates and the pilot needs to be aware of these effects.
+We all know that nothing is perfect and so is the magnetic compass, it suffers from a number of peculiar effects which influence the way it operates and the pilot needs to be fully aware of these effects.

 There is a mechanical construction in the compass which is the main cause of turning and accelerating errors: The card is mounted in such a way that its center of gravity is lower than the pivot point.
 And any movement from the aircraft will cause a force to act on that center of gravity thereby moving the compass card.